About Us

 Ferdia A.C / Ardee & District A.C (1992-Present)

-The club was reformed again in 1992 taking its original name of Ferdia A.C and in 2000 the club changed its name to Ardee & District A.C.
-This 3rd era of athletics in Ardee and our continued success to this day is born from the love of athletics and the dedication of our founders from the 1950s, 1970s and 1990s, remembering in particular, Sean Colgan RIP.
-Our wee club has grown gradually since the early ’90s with much of its success owing to the kids of our community showing tremendous commitment and respect for our club, not to mention the many ex-juvenile athletes returning as parents themselves, not only introducing their children to the love athletics but giving back their time, knowledge and skills to our club as coaches and volunteers and with them bringing a new wave of enthusiasts who’ve embraced the wonderfully diverse world of athletics.
+The club was reformed again in 1992 returning to the same field, thanks to the Parish of Ardee with its original name of Ferdia A.C, then changing to Ardee & District AC in 2000.
+This 3rd era of athletics in Ardee and our continued success to this day is born from the love of athletics and the dedication of our founders from the 1950s, 1970s and 1990s, remembering in particular, Sean Colgan RIP and the support of the De La Salle Brothers.
+Our wee club has grown gradually since the early ’90s with much of its success owing to the kids of our community showing tremendous commitment and respect for our club, not to mention the many ex-juvenile athletes returning as parents themselves, not only introducing their children to the love of athletics but giving back their time, knowledge and skills to our club as coaches and volunteers and with them bringing a new wave of enthusiasts who’ve embraced the wonderfully diverse world of athletics.
 We are and continue to be deeply grateful for their support and the support of the wider community of Ardee.

 Bringing us into the 21st Century was a man who truly embodied the spirit of our club and carried on the love of athletics which had begun with our founders, Seamie Weldon RIP.
 Seamie was a man who dedicated his life to athletics.
 He ran for the club, coached in the club, and was until his death in 2014 a member of our club’s committee holding many positions over the years.
 Loosing Seamie was a particularly sad day for our club as we lost our mentor and friend but the legacy that Seamie has left behind still continues today as we too strive to bring the joy and fun of athletics to the children and youth of the immediate and wider communities of Ardee.
-In Seamie’s memory we hold the hugely successful ‘Seamie Weldon Memorial 5K Race on the first Saturday every September.
+In Seamie’s memory and since 2015, we hold the hugely successful ‘Seamie Weldon Memorial 5K race (fondly referred to as Seamie’s 5K), adding a 10K race in 2022, on the first Saturday every September.
+And thanks to the Weldon Family the Seamie Weldon Memorial Cup is awarded to the 1st male team of 4 in our 5K.

 “Mol an oige agus tiochfaidh siad” – (praise the young and they will flourish).